jphmrst/PLC/src/plc/fp/Poly.lagda.md

 ## Polymorphic pairs

-Following the same pattern, the definition for pairs of numbers that we gave in the last chapter can be generalized to _polymorphic pairs_, often called _products_.
+Following the same pattern, the definition for pairs of numbers that we gave in the last section can be generalized to _polymorphic pairs_, often called _products_.

 ```